torvalds/linux/Documentation/userspace-api/unshare.rst

 	EINVAL	Invalid flag was specified as an argument.

 CONFORMING TO
-	The unshare() call is Linux-specific and  should  not be used in programs intended to be portable.
+	The unshare() call is GNU/Linux-specific and  should  not be used in programs intended to be portable.

 SEE ALSO